 Q: We plan to rent an apartment.
 Someone recommended Eixample rather than Las Ramblas or the Gothic Quarter.
-We are in our 50's and very open-minded, but I have heard Eixample referred to as Gay-xample.
-Are there certain parts of Eixample that are very Gay and where we might feel out of place?
-If so, which parts should we avoid?
-We like shops, restaurants, bars and Modernista architecture.
+We are in our 50's and open-minded, but I have heard Eixample referred to as Gay-xiample.
+Are there certain parts of Eixample that are exclusively gay areas and where we might feel out of place?
+If so, which parts?
+We like shops, restaurants, bars and modernist architecture.
 Are there differences between Eixample Izquierda & Derecha?

 Eixample is probably the most lively area in Barcelona in terms of shopping, bars and clubs.
 It also has some magnificent modernist architecture to enjoy, including Gaudí's Sagrada Familia, Park Güell, Casa Batlló and La Pedrera.
 The road system is quite busy in Eixample and you should be prepared for street noise from the busy roads.
 The level of street noise tends to be related to how much traffic runs through the roads.

 Eixample is divided into left and right halves (Izquierda and Derecha) mainly for convenience of reference due to the large size of this area rather due to any differences in physical characteristics.

 For more information on Barcelona neighbourhoods I recommend you visit our link below where you can read about each of the Barcelona neighbourhoods.